Dodgers win 5th in a row with 3 solo HRs in 3-1 win at Texas

 UP NEXT

-Dodgers: After their only two road games in a 15-game stretch, the Dodgers are back home Thursday night for the opener of that NL West showdown against Arizona.
+Dodgers: After their only two road games in a 15-game stretch, the Dodgers head home for the big series against Arizona.
 Rich Hill is 0-5 in seven starts against the Diamondbacks since getting traded to Los Angeles two years ago.

 Rangers: Texas has its second scheduled day off in four days Thursday before a three-game weekend series at home against Minnesota.